ghkd1330/RL-Reflexion/README.md

 ## Contact

-For questions or issues, please open a GitHub issue or contact [your email].
+For questions or issues, please open a GitHub issue or contact ghkd1330@gmail.com.

 **Project Status**: ✅ Complete implementation with reproducible results (Nov 2025)